Academics

 Eligibility Requirements

 Any Northwestern undergraduate enrolled in the Weinberg College or the McCormick School of Engineering is eligible to apply.
 Students in the undergraduate computer science and electrical and computer engineering programs are especially encouraged to consider the programs, as are McCormick and Weinberg students more generally.
 You do not need to be an electrical engineering, computer engineering, or computer science major to be admitted.
-All students with a cumulative GPA of 3.0 or higher are welcome to apply once they have completed the prerequisite courses.
+Detailed information is available on the McCormick Combined Degree webpage

 • MS in computer science: COMP_SCI 111, 211, 212 (formerly EECS 310), 213, 214 (formerly EECS 311).